2024 Fly Fishing Academy June 22 – 29, 2024

 This private four acre lake is surrounded by a 100′ tall conifer forest.
-A little feeder creek enters from the north and drains the lake on the southside and flows into a small wetland nearby.
-There’s non-motorized small watercraft available for students to use when supervised.
-It’s stocked with trout the week prior to camp and it’s about 40′ deep.
+A little feeder creek enters from the north and drains the lake on the southside and flows into a nearby wetland.
+There’s wide bottomed canoes and inflatable pontoon watercraft available for students to use under supervision.
+It’s stocked with a few thousand trout the week prior to camp and it’s about 40′ deep.
 There are usually large holdovers hiding in the depths, if your skilled enough to hook one.
 FYI All our fishing is catch and release.

 Located in the Main Lodge and upstairs from the big meeting room you’ll find enough vices, tools, lights and space for everyone to tie flies.
 Outside of tying classes there is always a volunteer available to help with tying challenges.
-The room is well stocked with fly tying reference books, tying materials of all sorts.
-Enough to make hundreds of flies.
-The students are encouraged to practice their new tying skills during free time.
+The room is well stocked with fly tying reference books, tying materials of all sorts, enough to make hundreds of flies.
+Students are encouraged to practice their new tying skills during free time.
 Regardless of the number of the flies you tie, you keep them all.

-Our TU and FFI affiliated leadership team is comprised of three Academy Co – Directors who are all devoted fly fishing enthusiasts, an Academy Leader who’s been directing this program for years, a cadre of experienced Ghillies for girls and boys plus volunteers that keep everything running smoothly.
-The staff is all encouraged to be vaccinated and have all passed yearly national background checks.
+Our T.U. and F.F.I. affiliated leadership team is comprised of three Academy Co – Directors who are all devoted fly fishing enthusiasts, an Academy Leader who’s been directing this program for many years, a cadre of experienced Ghillies for girls and boys plus volunteers that keep everything running smoothly.
+The staff is all vaccinated and any adult that is staying overnight has passed the T.U.
+National background check.
 Verification upon request.

 There are seperate rooms for boys and girls, each with their own same sex ghillie.
-Of course, separate toilet and shower facility.
+Separate toilet and shower facilities are used.
 Students need to bring their own sleeping bag, pillow, towels and toiletries.

 This private facility is on 500 acres of forested property ten miles west of Shelton, Washington.
 Volleyball and basketball courts are available as well as a group BBQ hut.
-There is a large lawn and new docks for casting practice and fishing.
-There is a trail for exploring the forested shore area of the lake and a way to discover numerous bank fishing locations when kids go out in pairs or with adult supervision.
+There is a large lawn and multiple docks for casting practice and fishing.
+A hiking trail allows for exploring the forested shore area of the lake when accompanied by a Ghillie.

-In the shadow of the Olympic Mountains, the foothills around camp boast good fishing in the Skokomish River, Cushman Creek, three branches of the Satsop and the Hamana River.
-You’ll be shuttled to the best producers where you can put your river fly fishing skills to the test.
+Camp is in the shadow of the eastern Olympic Mountains.
+The foothills surrounding the academy boast good fishing in the East Fork of the Satsop River, Goldsborough and Bingham Creeks.
+You’ll be shuttled to the river where you can put your new skills to the test.